jazzband/django-analytical/docs/services/google_analytics.rst

 =============

 Before you can use the Google Analytics integration, you must first set your website property ID.
-You can also add custom segments for Google Analytics to track.
+If you track multiple domains with the same code, you also need to set-up the domain.
+Finally, you can add custom segments for Google Analytics to track.

 .. _google-analytics-property-id: